choke06/Verity/README.md

 A graph-based credibility inference system for networks of conflicting claims.

-As AI systems increasingly make decisions and complete tasks autonomously using information gathered from across the web, determining which claims are most credible becomes increasingly important.
+As AI systems make decisions and complete tasks autonomously using information gathered from across the web, evaluating the credibility of information becomes increasingly important.

 # Problem

-When multiple sources make conflicting claims, determining which information to trust becomes difficult.
+When sources disagree, deciding what to trust becomes difficult.
 Verity models the relationship between sources and claims as a graph to estimate the credibility of every source and the confidence of every claim it asserts.

 # Core Challenge